To sustain ocean ecosystems and the people who depend on them by transforming global seafood supply chains.

 Together, these elements comprise our holistic approach to sustainability.
 The health of people and ecosystems is inextricably linked.
 As such, FishWise works to implement a holistic approach to sustainability in pursuing our mission.
 To us, the term “sustainability” must be defined as inclusive of both environmental and social responsibility.
 Acknowledging that no one entity can create change alone, we will leverage and initiate transparency efforts and strategic collaborations with industry, government, and NGO stakeholders where needed to ensure our approach leads to transformational change.

 As the world’s most traded food commodity, seafood supply chains are often complex, global, and untraceable, and thus can harbor seafood procured from illegal or unethical sources.
 This complexity requires commensurately sophisticated and diverse solutions to address the environmental and human resource challenges in seafood sustainability.

-For more than fifteen years, FishWise has worked closely with the seafood industry to foster leadership in sustainability.
+Since 2003, FishWise has worked closely with the seafood industry to foster leadership in sustainability.
 We believe that the seafood industry not only has serious impacts on the health of oceans and the welfare of its workers, but also the potential to make an enormous contribution to the health of our planet and its inhabitants.

 We have identified three core interrelated strategies to transform seafood supply chains.